Opalescence/Semi-Alegment-Free-phylogeny/README.md

 dRA working by searching the most similar alignment pair of each NGS read as query by using USEARCH.
 Then the dis_cal function will read the search result to measure the evolutionary pair-wise distance.

 Chotnithi Phanucheep, Hong Van Le, and Atsuhiro Takasu, “An effective parameter-free comparison of NGS short reads for phylogeny reconstruction” IPSJ-TOD 83, October 2019.
-(Conditionally Accepted)